Firearms Evidence: A Top Six “How-To” List

-Much of the violence that occurs in the world today involves a firearm of some type.
-How and what type of evidence recovered from those weapons can have a huge impact on the subsequent criminal cases.
+Many of the murders that occur in the U.S. involve a firearm of some type.
+How and what type of evidence recovered from those weapons can have a huge impact on the subsequent criminal trials.
 Proper evidence collection procedures … well, they can make or break a case.

 Here’s a handy top six “How To” list for the heroes of your stories to use when processing firearms evidence.